zydou/arti/doc/dev/notes/onion-service-notes.md

 Client authorization file: Stored on disk.
 Is a directory full of files with the contents: `<auth-type>:<key-type>:<base32-encoded-public-key>`.

+> Note: the "client authorization" terminology is deprecated.
+> "Client authorizatio" is now known as "restricted discovery".

 These are **nice-to-have** **high-level** options: